My Batman Collection

 The Batwing at the bottom was a punch out "flyer" that I got from the video store when ... you guessed it the '89 film came out on VHS - did I mention I have a few copies of that?

-One thing I thought was really neat was the stamp set on the middle shelf.
+One thing I thought was really neat was the stamp set.
 Sometimes you come across a really cool item and then never see it again anywhere else - which makes me feel glad I grabbed it when I did.

-Stashed in the back in the middle (barely visible) is a yellow pencil case, this item I found ... somewhere and the reason for it being in the back is because the original owner (a kid obviously) wrote his name in permanent texta on the back.
+Stashed in the back on the left (only the bottom is visible) is a yellow pencil case.
+This item is something I found ... somewhere and the reason for it being in the back is because the original owner (a kid obviously) wrote his name in permanent texta on the back of it.
 If I was see him now I'd clout him one for doing that "you ruined my ultra rare collectable goddamn it!"
 LOL

 The two logos on the left were made by a mate of mine as a gift.

 More jigsaw puzzles on the right, how many does that make now?

 One of the hardest things about setting up all the pins and badges was getting them to sit straight.
 As you can see, there's just no room for any more.